luaugg/koala-server-plugins/homes/README.md

     # Defaults to: true.
     allowNamingHomes: true

-    # The maximum amount of characters a home's name can have.
+    # The maximum amount of characters a home's name can have, if naming homes is enabled.
+    # Defaults to: 20.
     homeNameCharLimit: 20
 ```